Tickets for Modernism Week Fall Preview go on sale Aug. 1. Above: Elrod House, Palm Springs, California, 2007, by Julius Shulman and Juergen Nogai.

 Tickets go on sale Aug.
 1 for October’s Modernism Week Fall Preview, which offers a full slate of in-person events including tours of three featured properties, as well as historic walking tours, Premier Double Decker architectural bus tours, and Charles Phoenix-led bus tours.
 The popular Cul-de-Sac A-Go-Go! home tour makes its return, and so does the Modernism Show and Sale.

-A. Lawrence Kocher, will be lit inside and out, making the historic structure a beacon of modern design history in Palm Springs.
+The three-story Aluminaire House, an all-metal prototype residence designed by Albert Frey and A. Lawrence Kocher, will be lit inside and out, making the historic structure a beacon of modern design history in Palm Springs.

 A book paying tribute to the Palm Springs architecture of Hugh Kaptur is earning accolades.
 In June, The Modern Architecture of Hugh Michael Kaptur received the gold medal for architecture at the 2021 Independent Publisher Book Awards.
 Author Steve Keylon chats about Kaptur, who turned 90 in May, and writing the book.